Robert Grenier (CIA officer): Career

 Grenier joined the CIA in January 1979 and worked field assignments in North Africa, Middle East and Western Europe till 1991.
 Grenier was station chief in Algiers, Algeria in 1990.
 He served as Special Assistant to the Under Secretary of State for Political Affairs Peter Tarnoff (1993–94) and first Chief of Operations, Counter-Proliferation Division (1994–96).
 From 1996 to 1999, Grenier was Director of Operational Training at Camp Peary, Virginia.

 Pakistan, Afghanistan, Iraq

 In 2001, Grenier was the CIA station chief in Islamabad, Pakistan, where he helped plan covert operations in support of the U.S. invasion of Afghanistan.
 In the summer of 2002 he was promoted to the chief of the Iraq Issues Group, where he helped coordinate covert operations in support of the 2003 invasion of Iraq.
+He wrote the book 88 Days to Kandahar in 2015 recounting his background and role in the response to the 9/11 attack.